AI 2D TAG

 Class mapping

 Each classes used in the AI can be mapped to a TAG value.
-Each classes can also be assigned a label.
 So, for example, if you map "Class 1" to the "TAG-1", when predicting the segmentation of an image, the tissue associated to Class 1 will be tagged in sliceO using TAG-1.
+You can also assign a label to that TAG.
+That label will be used in the AI reports and, if you use the AI to segment images, assigned to the corresponding TAG in the sliceO's interface.

 This mapping is only used for predicting and testing.